 - Shem Creek: There are various bars and seafood restaurants on the water with amazing views.

-As your journey continues, you’ll hit Georgia.
+As your New York to Florida drive continues, you’ll hit Georgia.
 A lot like South Carolina, you’ll find friendly locals, nice weather, and delicious food.

 The two beautiful and quirky areas I like to explore in Georgia are Savannah and Jekyll Island.